20180519-DSC_7840-1.jpg

 Who we are

-Founded in 2009, The Naked Stark is a West Philly modern dance company rooted in an intergenerational community.
+Since our founding in 2009, we have created intergenerationally inclusive programming, that offers folks of all ages artistic experiences they can grow into instead of out of.
 Guided by artistic director Katherine Kiefer Stark, The Naked Stark brings together Philadelphia movement artists and musicians to collaborate on live dance projects.
 Our collaborative process engages artists committed to the investigation of social consciousness through movement and sound.

 The Naked Stark is a fiscally sponsored project of Fractured Atlas, a nonprofit arts service organization.